Judge declares mistrial in Sen. Menendez bribery trial

 In Menendez's case, one juror who was excused last week had hinted that most jurors were likely leaning toward acquittal.

-"I think the defense showed me enough to say he's not guilty on every count," Evelyn Arroyo-Maultsby said.
+"I think the defense showed me enough to say he's not guilty on every count," Evelyn Arroyo-Maultsby told reporters.

 Adam Reiss reported from Newark, and Erik Ortiz reported from New York.